Coronoavirus Disease 19 FAQs

-For BMT Patients in the Hospital
+BMT Patients in the Hospital

 - BMT inpatients may have one designated caregiver that must stay with the patient for the entire time of their hospitalization.

-For End-of-Life Care and Support
+End-of-Life Care and Support

 - Patients may have two caregivers for comfort when end of life is imminent.

-We appreciate your understanding as we take these necessary steps to prevent the spread of COVID-19.
+Thank you for your understanding as we take these necessary steps to prevent the spread of COVID-19.

 Stay Connected with Loved Ones.
 When possible, we encourage you to use your smartphones to stay in touch with your family and loved ones during your visit.
 Moffitt can also set up Zoom video conferencing for loved ones to join appointments virtually.
 Click here to see more details on how to stay connected with loved ones during your time at Moffitt.